AuroraCap: Efficient, Performant Video Detailed Captioning and a New Benchmark: Acknowledgments

 \section{Acknowledgments}

-We acknowledge Pika Lab for the computing resources support.
-We are also thankful to Xtuner~\footnote{GitHub Repository: \url{https://github.com/InternLM/xtuner}}, lmms-eval~\footnote{GitHub Repository: \url{https://github.com/EvolvingLMMs-Lab/lmms-eval}}, and SGLang~\footnote{GitHub Repository: \url{https://github.com/sgl-project/sglang}} for their well-developed and user-friendly codebase.
+We acknowledge Pika Labs for the computing resources support.
+We are also thankful to Xtuner\footnote{GitHub Repository: \url{https://github.com/InternLM/xtuner}}, lmms-eval\footnote{GitHub Repository: \url{https://github.com/EvolvingLMMs-Lab/lmms-eval}}, and SGLang\footnote{GitHub Repository: \url{https://github.com/sgl-project/sglang}} for their well-developed and user-friendly codebase.
 We would like to thank Enxin Song for her contribution to the benchmark processing.
-We would like to thank Professor Yilun Du, Professor Saining Xie, and Professor Christopher D. Manning for their valuable discussions and revisions of this paper.